 In England, the word blonde is seldom used.
 Instead, they are labeled as “summer ales” and represent the same idea as our “lawnmower” beers.
 These will be brewed with English malts so they may be more malty than their American cousins.
 Other brewers use nondescript names such as “Prince Bishops Ale”, or “Town Crier” so do your homework if you are looking for an English version of this beer.

-Blonde Ale recipes may include a lager yeast, but to separate it from the other light lagers, a warmer fermentation is used to allow a light fruitiness to shine through.
-If using an ale yeast, keep it on the middle half of the yeast's acceptable range of temperatures to reduce the esters and keep the beer in style.
+These beers may also be brewed as lagers, but to separate it from the other light lagers, a warmer fermentation is used to allow a light fruitiness to shine through.
+If using an ale yeast, keep it on the middle half of the yeast’s acceptable range of temperatures to reduce the esters and keep the beer in style.
 Try to use as simple of a malt bill as possible to keep the flavors clean.
 Too many malts just muddle everything up and confuse judges.
 Keep any caramel malts very low so the beer finishes only slightly sweet.

-References: Information for this page was adapted from the 2008 and 2015 BJCP Style Guidelines and Brewing Classic Styles, 80 Winning Recipes Anyone Can Brew, by Jamil Zainasheff and John J. Palmer.
+References: Information for this page was adapted from the 2008 BJCP Style Guidelines and Brewing Classic Styles, 80 Winning Recipes Anyone Can Brew, by Jamil Zainasheff and John J. Palmer.